Juice107.3

 Juice107.3 (call sign: 4CAB) is a Christian radio station on the Gold Coast, Queensland, Australia.

 It broadcasts at 107.3 MHz.
-The station's motto is Good Taste Radio.
+The station's motto is "Good Taste Radio".
 The station offers a ratio of 60% Christian Music to 40% Mainstream.
-As well as playing music, Juice107.3 offers news, sport and general talk programs.
+As well as playing music, Juice107.3 offers news (including a simulcast of Nine News), sport and general talk programmes.
+Although the Christian radio station is a production of Hope Media Group, it remains operated on its behalf by the local community for the benefit of the Gold Coast.